 What conversations count towards a teammate's Load Balance limit

-No, private conversations do not count against the load balance limit, since they are not in a Team space.
+No, personal conversations do not count against the load balance limit, since they are not in a Workspace space.

 Can I be over the limit?